List of Doctor Who novelisations: Numbering

 Target began numbering its novelisations from 1983, with almost all of the first seventy-three books being numbered as reprints came out.
 The first new book to be numbered was Time-Flight.
 Target's numbering did not initially reflect original publication order (which would have placed David Whitaker's Doctor Who and the Daleks book first) or the production or broadcast order of the original stories, but rather was conducted in alphabetical order, so that the novelisation of The Abominable Snowmen was numbered "1".
 Due to print delays and last-minute reordering of publication schedules, some of the later books were released out of numeric order.
 The revived "Target Collection" from BBC Books is not numbered on the covers.
-However, the Penguin website lists the books based on stories prior to 2023 as Doctor Who Target Novels – Classic Era and numbers them 1-20, but this list omits "Twice Upon a Time" and the Doctor Who Magazine exclusive Target of Frazer Hines's The Evil of the Daleks.
+However, the Penguin website lists the books based on stories prior to 2023 as Doctor Who Target Novels – Classic Era and numbers them 1-20, but this list omits "Twice Upon a Time", the Doctor Who Magazine exclusive Target of Frazer Hines's The Evil of the Daleks, and the books published in 2026.
 The website also groups the books based on stories since 2023 as Doctor Who Target Novels – New Era, but does not number them.